All Episodes

 Then Kim Kardashian came along because he got a bigger butt.

-But Paris Hilton has told TMZ that she is happy that Kim Kardashian is knocked up with uh Kanye's baby.
+But Paris Hilton has told TMZ that she is happy that Kim Kardashian is knocked up with Kanye's baby.

-That's what the story says TMZ, and it's his exclusive.
+TMZ, and it's his exclusive.

-Uh Paris Hilton, who is not with child, was on her way into Emerson Nightclub in Hollywood last night.
+Paris Hilton, who is not with child, was on her way into Emerson Nightclub in Hollywood last night.

-She was asked how she felt about Kim's being knocked up and she couldn't be happier.
+She was asked how she felt about Kim's being knocked up, and she couldn't be happier.

 Couldn't be happier.

-It's a 6,000 square foot home.
+It's a 6,000-square-foot home.

 It's called a massive mansion.

-Kobe Bryant's wife just lost one-third of her real estate portfolio on loading one of the three Newport Beach mansions that Kobe gave her after they split up in 2011.
+Kobe Bryant's wife just lost one-third of her real estate portfolio on the loading one of the three Newport Beach mansions that Kobe gave her after they split up in 2011.

-This from uh TMZ.
+This from TMZ.

 Well, she didn't actually lose it.